LostRuins/ConcedoBot/README.md

-/botsleep @YourBotName - Immediately goes to sleep /botreset @YourBotName - Clears all past context and goes to sleep /botstatus @YourBotName - Prints current bot status
+/botsleep @YourBotName - Immediately goes to sleep /botreset @YourBotName - Clears all past context and goes to sleep /botstatus @YourBotName - Prints current bot status /botdraw @YourBotName [prompt] - Generates an image with a prompt
 ```